 LED grow lights have become a popular alternative to growers who want an alternative to HPS grow lights, although older models produce slightly smaller yields per watt.
 Some growers believe that they help produce more resin in the buds.
 They run a little cooler and have built in cooling, although they still produce heat and tend to need more space between the light and the plant; larger versions need exhaust and require ventilation.

 The latest full spectrum LED grow lights have been known to produce greater yields, do not flicker, and don’t need to use additional fans since they do not overheat.
 They can be used for 50k hours or more and do not need service for years of use.
-For more information or the best led grow lights guide on the latest LEDs, visit 420proguide.com.
+For more information or the best led grow lights guide or reviews on the latest HPS bulbs, visit website.